-Job scams come in many forms, but the scammers all focus on taking advantage of you during your hunt for employment.
+Job scams come in many forms, but in all their forms, the scammers all focus on taking advantage of you during your hunt for employment.
 They know many people find themselves in desperate situations if they can’t find work.
-It’s easy to overlook red flags if you’re in a rush and trying to secure a position.
-It’s important to keep an eye out for the warning signs, so you don’t end up in a bad situation.
+It’s easy to overlook job scam red flags if you’re in a rush and trying to secure a position.
+It’s important to know how to identify job scams and to keep an eye out for the warning signs, so you don’t end up in a bad situation.

 You do have to provide some sensitive information over the course of your job hunt, but this happens later in the application process.
 If someone calling themselves a recruiter asks for personal information such as your social security number, birthday or tax information, they are trying to steal your identity.